 Megan Galbraith is a writer, editor, and communications strategist who has led teams in admissions, advancement, and media relations at Rensselaer Polytechnic Institute, The Sage Colleges, The State University of New York, Emma Willard School, among others.

 Galbraith brings a dynamic, thoughtful, and strategic approach to writing and communications.
 She combines brand and mission, with provocative storytelling, that shows the impact and importance of your institution.
-This strategy provides a distinct advantage in raising and sustaining giving, identifying and enrolling the best and brightest students, and boosting brand awareness.
+This strategy provides a distinct advantage in raising and sustaining giving, and identifying and enrolling the best and brightest students.

 Her work has earned gold and silver awards from the Council for the Advancement and Support of Education (CASE), and has been recognized by The American Marketing Association, Graphic Design USA, and the Public Relations Society of America (PRSA), among others.